markschl/seqtool/README.md

 * **[sample](https://github.com/markschl/seqtool/wiki/sample)**: Return a random subset of sequences.
 * **[filter](https://github.com/markschl/seqtool/wiki/filter)**: Filters sequences by a mathematical expression which may contain any variable.
 * **[split](https://github.com/markschl/seqtool/wiki/split)**: This command distributes sequences into multiple files based on different criteria.
+In contrast to other commands, the output (-o) argument can contain variables in order to determine the file path for each sequence.
+* **[interleave](https://github.com/markschl/seqtool/wiki/interleave)**: Interleaves records of all files in the input.
+The records will returned in the same order as the files.

 ### Searching and replacing
-* **[find](https://github.com/markschl/seqtool/wiki/find)**: Searches for one or more patterns in sequences or ids / descriptions, optional multithreading.
+* **[find](https://github.com/markschl/seqtool/wiki/find)**: Fast searching for one or more patterns in sequences or ids/descriptions, with optional multithreading.
 * **[replace](https://github.com/markschl/seqtool/wiki/replace)**: This command does fast search and replace for patterns in sequences or ids/descriptions.